-Job Description for Geographic Information Systems (GIS) Mapping Technician is $40,657 per year.
+The average pay for a Geographic Information Systems (GIS) Mapping Technician is $40,657 per year.

 Geographic information systems (GIS) mapping technicians have specific skill sets which are very important in select industries.
 They work primarily for government organizations and energy companies and their duties are wide-ranging, including planning and mapping, understanding and composing geographical information systems, and updating maps, sketches, and diagrams of infrastructure materials such as pipelines and utility facilities.Read More...